-Mark Prendergast has over 35 years of experience in tax, estate and financial planning.
-He started his career in 1979 at Ernst & Whinney and then joined Price Waterhouse in 1982 and acquired his Certified Financial Planner™ designation in 1988.
-He regularly teaches on income tax, estate and divorce topics at professional conferences (FPA, NAPFA, CalCPA, WealthCounsel, Institute for Divorce Financial Analysts).
+Mark Prendergast has 40 years of experience in tax, estate and financial planning.
+He started his career working for Ernst & Whinney, then Price Waterhouse, before venturing out on his own in 1986.
+His education includes a Masters of Science Degree, Personal Financial Planning.
+Mark regularly teaches on income tax, estate and divorce topics at professional conferences (FPA, NAPFA, CalCPA, WealthCounsel, Institute for Divorce Financial Analysts).

 Mark is married to Evelyn Zohlen, and they truly enjoy life’s adventures together from work-to-travel-to-Disney and beyond!
 They miss their three adult children who live too far away for his pleasure: Alison (MBA), Josiah (JD), and Martha May (RN/MSN), all successfully launched in their careers.

 - I’ve run 20 marathons, including Boston in 2005 and Bhutan in 2017.

 - Evelyn and I climbed Mt.
 Whitney in a day: 17 hours of marital bliss!

 - I competed in international Frisbee disc competitions when I was in college.

 - In 1976, I rode my bicycle from Boulder to Minneapolis with my best friend Luke.
 Later that summer, we hopped a freight train in Texarkana and ended up in Kansas City.

 - I once got stuck in a tree while skiing, and my buddies had to untangle me.